Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 }
 ```

-Note: The server adds the `_id`, `createdAt`, and `updatedAt` fields.
+Note: the server adds the `_id`, `createdAt`, and `updatedAt` fields.
 Don't include them in the request body.

+## Verify the prompt

-Congratulations, you've successfully saved your prompt.
-If you want to verify that you saved it, send a GET request using the prompt `_id` from the response body:
+If you want to verify that you saved your prompt successfully, send a GET request using the prompt `_id` from the response body:

 ```bash
 curl -H "Authorization: Bearer {your_token}" \